dotnet/docs/docs/spark/how-to-guides/debug.md

 ms.custom: mvc,how-to
 ---

-# Debug a .NET for Apache Spark application
+# Debugging .NET for Apache Spark Application

-This how-to provides the commands you need to run to debug your .NET for Apache Spark application and Scala code on Windows.
+This how-to provides the steps to debug your .NET for Apache Spark application on Windows.

 ## Debug your application